openvinotoolkit/openvino_notebooks/notebooks/116-sparsity-optimization/README.md

 The tutorial consists of the following steps:

-- Download and quantize sparse BERT model from the public using HuggingFace Optimum for OpenVINO.
+- Download and quantize sparse BERT model from the public using OpenVINO integration with Hugging Face Optimum.
 - Compare sparse 8-bit vs. dense 8-bit inference performance.